 If your heat is included in your rent, you can still apply for HEAP because you’re still paying for heat in your rent.
 Applying for HEAP helps make sure you get all the benefits you’re entitled to, including getting a SNAP benefit or a higher SNAP benefit, and help with other utility bills.

-Households are encouraged to apply for HEAP as early as possible because the application process can take a number of weeks.
 Applying early will not negatively impact your benefit amount.
 Your benefit will be calculated based on your current income and your energy use between May 1 - April 20 of the previous year, so there is no downside in applying as early as possible!

 The Energy Crisis Assistance Program (ECIP) is available if you are facing a heating emergency between November 1 and April 30.
 If you have a heating emergency, call your local CAP agency and tell them that you need emergency heating assistance.
 Once you are found eligible, you should get help within 48 hours.
 You may be eligible to get emergency heating assistance if: